christys122/readme-generator/README.md

 To install necessary dependecies, run the following command:

 ```
-ys
+AMA
 ```

 ## Usage

-ys
+usage for blah

 ## License

-    This project is licensed under the MIT license.
+    This project is licensed under the Mozilla Public License 2.0 license.

 ## Contributing